White Vinegar Benefits: 14 Smart Uses Around the Home

 White vinegar - Cleaning

 Vinegar has been produced commercially for about 2,500 years, making it one of the oldest products in use by humans.
 There are many different types of vinegar out there, all produced by the oxidization of alcohol into acetic acid, but white vinegar is the most useful and the most versatile by far.
-Also known as “distilled vinegar, ” it’s a wonderful cleaning agent.
-If you want your house sparkling clean and smelling fresh, break out the white vinegar!
+Also known as “distilled vinegar,” it is a wonderful cleaning agent.
+If you want your house sparkling clean and smelling fresh, break out the white vinegar.

 1. Streak-Free Windows

-Simply wash with a mixture of equal parts of white distilled vinegar and warm water.
-Dry with a soft cloth.
-This solution will make your windows gleam and will not leave the usual film or streaks on the glass.
+Wash the glass with a mixture of equal parts white distilled vinegar and warm water, then dry with a soft cloth.
+This solution makes your windows gleam and will not leave the usual film or streaks on the glass.
+Old newspaper works even better than paper towels for the final buff.

 2. Brass Polish